 mutiny(n = noun.act) - open rebellion against constituted authority (especially by seamen or soldiers against their officers);

-is a kind of insurrection, rebellion, revolt, rising, uprising
+insurrection, rebellion, revolt, rising, uprising

 Derived forms noun mutineer1, adjective mutinous1, verb mutiny1